Some links in this post may be affiliate links

 When grown in soil, the Lucky Bamboo loses its bamboo-like look and fills with a leaf-like shape like other Dracaenas.

-Avoid soggy soil as it can lead to root-rot disease.
-Ensure the pot has a drainage hole to avoid getting soggy soil.
+Avoid soggy soil as it can lead to root-rot and death of the plant.
+Ensure that the pot has a drainage hole to avoid getting soggy soil.

-Ensure that the water is free of chlorine, flourides and other chemicals to prevent brown leaf tips.
-Read more on how to water houseplants.
+Use water that is at room temperature to avoid shocking this tropical plant and ascertain that the water is free of chlorine, flourides and other chemicals to prevent brown leaf tips.

-Regularly flush out accumulated salts in the soil by running a stream of water through the soil until the water comes out through the drainage hole.
-Allow it to run for a few minutes and repeat several times.
-Read more on how to feed houseplants.
+Flush out accumulated salts in the soil regularly by running a stream of water through the soil until the water comes out through the drainage hole.

 Repot Lucky Bamboo at the beginning of the growing season when the roots begin to grow through the drainage holes as the plant prefers to be slightly root-bound.